JVMaster35/csy1018_assignment1/README.txt

 -Separated all files into two folders for submission: htdocs and supporting_docs.
 -Committed changes to GitHub.
 (Submission Organization) -Re-committed assignment due to GitHub failure.
-(Reorganization)
+(Reorganization) -Fixed bugs in pages when trying to view pages on GitHub and committed.
+(Fixed Bugs)